mi92/reverse-image-rag/README.md

-# Reverse Image RAG
+# Reverse Image RAG - (RIR)

+![](img/slide1.png)

+![](img/slide2.png)

 ### Synopsis:
-We build an API to retrieval-augment vision-language models with image and text context retrieved from the web.
+We build an API to retrieval-augment vision-language models with visual context retrieved from the web.

-Concretely, for a query image and query text (e.g. a question), we leverage reverse image search to find most similar images and their textual content / links.
+Concretely, for a query image and query text (e.g. a question), we leverage reverse image search to find most similar images and their titles / captions.
-The context is formatted an preprended to the prompt that finally is sent to the VLM (e.g. GPT4V).

 The final product is a VLM-API that allows to automatically leverage reverse-image-search based retrieval augmentation.

-A visual overview with an example:

-![](img/slide1.png)

-![](img/slide2.png)

 ### Usage: